thinkC/terraform-spotify/README.md

 * Docker Desktop
 * Spotify account with developer access.

 We will need to install terraform and docker desktop.
 I have already installed both terraform and Docker desktop.
-To check the version of terraform and docker deskto after installation, do the following:
+To check the version of terraform and docker desktop after installation, do the following:

 ```bash
 terraform --version